logo

 Comparison with other residence types

-• Self-employed residence: also requires a €50,000 deposit, but it is linked to an active business or professional activity.
+• Self-employed residence: also requires a €50,000 payment, but linked to a genuine economic activity.

 ➤ To learn more, see the article Self-employed residence in Andorra.